Violence in art: In films

 Film critics analyzing violent film images that seek to aesthetically please the viewer mainly fall into two categories.
 Critics who see depictions of violence in film as superficial and exploitative argue that such films lead audience members to become desensitized to brutality, thus increasing their aggression.
 On the other hand, critics who view violence as a type of content, or as a theme, claim it is cathartic and provides "acceptable outlets for anti-social impulses".
 Adrian Martin describes the stance of such critics as emphasizing the separation between violence in film and real violence.
 To these critics, "movie violence is fun, spectacle, make-believe; it's dramatic metaphor, or a necessary catharsis akin to that provided by Jacobean theatre; it's generic, pure sensation, pure fantasy.
 It has its own changing history, its codes, its precise aesthetic uses."

 Margaret Bruder, a film studies professor at Indiana University and the author of Aestheticizing Violence, or How to Do Things with Style, proposes that there is a distinction between aestheticized violence and the use of gore and blood in mass market action or war films.
 She argues that "aestheticized violence is not merely the excessive use of violence in a film".
-Movies such as the popular action film Die Hard 2 are very violent, but they are do not qualify as examples of aestheticized violence because they are not "stylistically excessive in a significant and sustained way".
+Movies such as the popular action film Die Hard 2 are very violent, but they do not qualify as examples of aestheticized violence because they are not "stylistically excessive in a significant and sustained way".
 Bruder argues that films such as such as Hard Target, True Romance and Tombstone employ aestheticized violence as a stylistic tool.
 In such films, "the stylized violence they contain ultimately serves as (...) another interruption in the narrative drive".

 A Clockwork Orange is a 1971 film written, directed, and produced by Stanley Kubrick and based on the novel of the same name by Anthony Burgess.
 Set in a futuristic England (circa 1995, as imagined in 1965), it follows the life of a teenage gang leader named Alex.
 In Alexander Cohen's analysis of Kubrick's film, he argues that the ultra-violence of the young protagonist, Alex, "...represents the breakdown of culture itself".
 In the film, gang members are "...[s]eeking idle de-contextualized violence as entertainment" as an escape from the emptiness of their dystopian society.
 When the protagonist murders a woman in her home, Cohen states that Kubrick presents a "[s]cene of aestheticized death" by setting the murder in a room filled with "...modern art which depict scenes of sexual intensity and bondage"; as such, the scene depicts a "...struggle between high-culture which has aestheticized violence and sex into a form of autonomous art, and the very image of post-modern mastery".